Create a Branch 🪓

 Transforming the Data

-Now we’ll load the lakes data into a DuckDB table so that we can manipulate it:
+To start with, we’ll load the lakes data into a DuckDB table so that we can manipulate it.
+Replace the previous text in the DuckDB editor with this:

-Just to check that it’s the same we saw before we’re run the same query:
+Just to check that it’s the same data that we saw before we’ll run the same query.
+Note that we are querying a DuckDB table (lakes

 SELECT country, COUNT(*)